 I think maybe the key here is that once you figure out enough of the quirks and have your own method to muddle through the interface, then the game can be played as it should be.

-As I said, there are four scenario.
+As I said, there are four scenarios.
 The first of the four is the mission as it was planned.
 You take control of the objective with Rangers and Delta Force, and then hold until the extraction force arrive.
 And then hold some more (the victory condition is time based).
 My goal was simply to try to get the little digital men to do what the mission plan called for.
-The remaining 3 scenarios start a various places in the mission after the helicopters have crashed.
+The remaining 3 scenarios start at various places in the mission after the helicopters have crashed.

 I will point out that the “little men” view in my first two screenshots is just one of the modes for displaying forces.
 In this third screen, I’m using NATO symbols to display unit positions, and that usually makes it a little easier to see what is going on.
 I’m not sure it is particularly less ugly, though.